Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Ablation of Architecture Loss

 For a single motion generation, the diffusion model starts from noise at $t=T$ and iteratively denoises it over diffusion steps $t=\{T, T-1, \cdots, 0\}$, finally producing the clean motion at $t=0$.
 We ablate the choice of $T$ in \cref{tab:ablation_of_T}, which controls the total number of steps needed to generate a sequence of motion.
-We find that $T=50$ gives a consistently good performance across all metrics with an improvement of $+1.64\%$ in prime success.
-Importantly the method is generally robust to the number of steps.
+We find that $T=50$ gives consistently good performance across all metrics, with at least a $+1.30\%$ improvement in prime success on HD-EPIC.
+Importantly, the method is generally robust to the number of steps.